kyma-project/api-gateway/docs/user/apirule-migration/01-90-migrate-multiple-apirules-targeting-same-workload.md

           app: httpbin
     ```

-4. To migrate APIRules `v1beta1` to `v2`, following the steps in [migration guidelines](../apirule-migration/README.md).
+4. To migrate APIRules `v1beta1` to `v2`, follow the steps in [migration guidelines](../apirule-migration/README.md).
 During this process, the temporary AuthorizationPolicy ensures that requests from both `v1beta1` APIRules to the target workload are allowed.

 5. After all APIRules targeting the same workload are migrated to `v2`, delete the temporary AuthorizationPolicy.